BA (Hons) Early Childhood Education

 This programme will be for you if you would like to become a graduate practitioner in the early childhood sector or if you have an interest in working with children and families.
 The programme focuses on young children’s education, development and care from conception to the age of 7 years.
 Students will have the opportunity to become confident, self-aware, reflective graduates able to operate as professionals in multi-agency contexts.
 The programme content draws on international research and practice, including global perspectives of children, different early childhood curricula and established, as well as emerging, theory.

 You will learn from lecturers with many years of experience in early childhood settings and related professions including; primary teaching, nursing, health visiting and children’s centre management.
-Get to know one of the team, Michael Young a lecturer in Early Childhood Education.

 Embedded in the programme are four principles:

 - Each child is a competent and capable individual.

 - Children’s Rights (United Nations Convention on the Rights of the Child UNCRC) are recognised and promoted.

 - The child is seen holistically in the context of family and society.

 - Cooperation with others (parents, colleagues, other professionals etc.) is actively sought for the benefit of the child.

 Modules will focus on personal and professional development as well as on child development and theory.

 Theory is linked to practice through work-related learning and a placement.